GuglioIsStupid/GuglioIsStupid/README.md

 ## About me

-I am a Gr.
-12 student currently teaching myself computer languages, however I have been accepted to take a course in computer science.
+I am a HS Grad currently taking a Computer Science course

 ## My projects